Cinematic virtual reality: Ambisonic microphones

-Head Mounted Displays
+Head mounted displays

-Cine-VR should ideally be played on a Head Mounted Display (or HMD) with headphones.
+Cine-VR should ideally be played on a head mounted display (or HMD) with headphones.
 While in such a headset, most surrounding distractions are visually blocked out.
 HMDs have built-in hardware sensors called gyroscopes and accelerometers to move the images in concert with the audience moving their head.
 Gyroscopes track how much something is tilting and help to smooth the graphical playback to prevent videos from shaking.
 Accelerometers measure the actual movement in space.
 The combination of these two can precisely track the device's position and orientation.
-Along with optical or infrared tracking, gyroscopes and accelerometers are integral parts of the VR headsets’ tracking capabilities and increase immersion.
-In contrast with the other mediums, “immersion” is still the main experiential value that the experts remark in cine-VR.
+Along with optical or infrared tracking, gyroscopes and accelerometers are integral parts of the VR headsets' tracking capabilities and increase immersion.
+In contrast with the other mediums, "immersion" is still the main experiential value that the experts remark in cine-VR.
 This is achieved primarily through head mounted displays used to view its content.

-According to John Bowditch, director of Ohio University's GRID Lab, “The VR industry is trending towards wireless HMDs due to consumer demand and ease of use; however, the overall quality does not currently match the performance of headsets wired to a PC.
+According to John Bowditch, director of Ohio University's GRID Lab, "The VR industry is trending towards wireless HMDs due to consumer demand and ease of use; however, the overall quality does not currently match the performance of headsets wired to a PC.
 Some wireless headsets support wired-connections to computers (usually with a USB cable) for more processor extensive applications.
 Wireless headsets are generally less expensive because they do not require a PC to operate.
 Most wireless headsets can be initially configured with a smartphone and then run independently by downloading or streaming content through a Wi-Fi connection.
 Wireless headsets tend to be more comfortable, easier to transport, and work well for both seated and standing experiences.
 Most cine-VR playback is either seated or standing and will not require walking around.
 Swivel office chairs that rotate 360° with ease are our preferred furniture.
-However, any furniture that doesn’t restrict your audience’s movements is usable.”
+However, any furniture that doesn't restrict your audience's movements is usable."